VBA Course: First Macro

 macro5 first macro

-When you click on the button, your macro will be executed:
+When you click on the button, the macro will be executed:

 macro6 first macro